gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 When you initialize an angular project it automatically sets it up for git to track and ignore the correct files.

-While still having you're terminal window open still with the directory pointed to your angular project run this command
+While still having your terminal window open still with the directory pointed to your angular project run this command

     git remote add origin https://github.com/YOUR_USERNAME/YOUR-PROJECT-NAME.git